gschup/bevy_ggrs/examples/README.md

 ### Launching BoxGame SyncTest (Checksum)

+The checksum example showcases how to create a checksum for non-hashable components (like floats).

 BoxGame SyncTest (Checksum) is launched by a single command-line argument:

 - `--num-players / -n`: number of players that will participate in the game